 A beautiful place to visit, one of the old preserved historical building before WWII.
 The former residence of the Maeda family was originally located in Hongo, Bunkyo City.
 This mansion was once owned by Marquis Maeda Toshinari l, the sixteenth head of the Maeda family of the former Kaga domain (which is one of the most powerful houses in Japan since Edo era) , relocated the residence to Komaba, Meguro City.
 Toshinari Maeda was highly sophisticated person so that he had traveled abroad and the house was designed to be able to invite international highly guests.
 The total area of the site is approximately 40,000m2.

+This building, called the Yokan, as well as its Japanese counterpart the Wakan, are in Komaba Park, which is somewhat near Shibuya.
 The complex was built in the 1920’s and served as the home of Marquis Maeda, an aristocrat at the time.
 When the war broke out he went to fight and died on the front lines.
 The western house was his residence and the Japanese one was where he entertained guests.
 La dee da!
 Anyway, when the war ended the US military brass lived here, and likely had a good time.
 It is restored and kept beautifully, and is free to explore.
 When I was there yesterday they were having a piano concert.
 Lovely!
+Don't forget to visit the Japanese building - the Wakan - which is along side this one.

 This is one of the best historical houses you can visit in Tokyo.
 Easy to get to and easy to find, this mansion will give you some insight into how the rich and famous used to live.
 The building has undergone some renovations and is beautiful.
 And it isn't empty like some others.
 It even has some of the old furniture and fittings inside.
 In the dining room, you'll find the some of the old silver and dinnerware on display.
 If you like history and/or architecture, you'll love this place!

 Very cool experience.
 I spent almost one hour in the house wandering among different houses while imagining the old owner and his family’s luxury life.
+I forgot to visit the Japanese style house after the main one, will leave it to my next visit.

 One of the most beautiful stately homes in Japan.
 The no shoes rule makes it feel even more intimate.
 Highly recommended.